christophgil/ZIPsFS/INSTALL.md

    - [Omnios](./INSTALL_Omnios.md) Compiles.
 No files are seen at mount point.
    - [OpenIndiana](./INSTALL_OpenIndiana.md)  Works as root, but not as normal user.

+For the auto-generated files consider installing
+  - tesseract-ocr-eng
+  - imagemagick
+  - poppler-utils pdftotext

 If your OS is not listed, continue reading here.

 First install the required libraries.